ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

  Note: ore.is.connected returns TRUE if you are connected to an Oracle Database.

-6. Check which tables are in the database schema you are connected to.
+6. Use the ore.ls function call to check which tables are in the database schema you are connected to.

 ````
 ore.ls()